-Broadcast of all types is increasing support for delivery of programming to mobile devices.
-Today, content can be downloaded not only to desktop and portable computers, but also to mobile phones, PDAs, and portable music and video players.
+Broadcast of all kinds is increasing support for delivery of programming to mobile devices.
+Today, content can be downloaded not only to desktop and portable computers, but also to mobile phones, personal digital assistants (or PDAs), and portable music and video players.
 Very efficient video coding combined with small but high-resolution screens deliver remarkably good pictures.
 Audio, on the other hand, is severely limited when reproduced through an equally small speaker, although earphones can improve the situation dramatically.

 Certainly the dynamic range, or the span of audio from the softest sounds to the loudest sounds must be carefully tailored to the target device to prevent quiet dialog from being lost, and loud sounds from overloading the speakers or earphones.
 Either case will result in unhappy customers.
 Although modifying dynamic range of content may arguably affect the original intent of the producer, this needs to be weighed against the fact that the original content may not have been mixed for reproduction by such small devices.